BudiartoSalim/ts-dg-explorer-server/README.md

 DO NOT FORGET TO ALSO CREATE THE DATABASE AND POPULATE ENV VARIABLE FIRST!

+database name is in env, there is no script for making the database.

 Commands:
 - npm run dev
 - npm run build